 “People often run advertising with no measurement in place, so they don’t know what they’re getting from their advertising,” Jackson says.
 “If you are investing in advertising, make sure there’s measurement set up so you can monitor and track performance.”
 After all, unlike print or TV advertising where tracking is much harder to execute, “anything you do online is trackable.”

 In order to succeed, Jackson says, a lead generation program must have three elements in place: your website, your creative (that is, your advertising), and your staff.
 “Ads entice leads,” she explains, “but you have to have a working website for them to go to, and a staff ready to close those deals.”
+Pay-Per-Click Advertising can help boost your website and create more leads.

 “Advertising changes so rapidly that something you were doing 3 months ago might be outdated,” Jackson notes.
 “Always continue to evolve your marketing strategy, update your messaging, and update your offers.
 Staying fresh will help you stand out from your competitors.”